awsdocs/aws-private-ca-user-guide/doc_source/security-iam.md

 ### Read\-Only Access to ACM Private CA<a name="policy-pca-read-only"></a>

- The following policy allows a user to describe and list private certificate authorities and to retrieve the private CA Certificate and certificate chain\.
+ The following policy allows a user to describe and list private certificate authorities and to retrieve the private CA certificate and certificate chain\.

 ```
 {